kevineder/PyCoffeeD/README.md

 PyCoffeeD
 =========

-PyCoffeD is a fork of the CoffeeD project, rewritten in Python.
+PyCoffeeD is a fork of the CoffeeD project, rewritten in Python.
 Like the original CoffeeD, it measures the number of cups of coffee remaining in a coffee pot, using a USB scale.

 This fork was created in tandem with the original CoffeeD author, [morria](https://github.com/morria).